Mockito#

 |

 Creates and manages a mock instance for you.
-Mockito handles its lifecycle. |
+Mockito handles its lifecycle.
+You can stub a mocked object. |

 |

-Creates the class under test and injects the mocks into its constructor, fields, or setters. |
+Creates a real instance and injects the mocks into its constructor, fields, or setters.
+Use this annotation to create the object you intend to test.
+This instance cannot be stubbed (spied). |

 |